kanpov/ItemNBT/README.md

 # ItemNBT 3.x

 This is an early-work-in-progress 3rd rewrite of the library.\
-A stable version is expected to be available in Q1 2022.
+A stable version is expected to be available in November 2021.

 The roadmap is as follows: